mgrider/advent/README.md

 ## 2020

-I started out trying to use swift playgrounds, but that only lasted a week or so.
-Mostly because playgrounds were getting kinda crashy.
-So that year is annoyingly split between playground files, and then one CLI project when I got sick enough of playgrounds to switch.
+I started out trying to use swift playgrounds, but that only lasted 11 days.
+(And it's weirdly split between a single playground with multple pages for days 1, 2, 7, 8, 9, 10 & 11, and individual playgrounds for days 3-6.)
+Playgrounds was getting kinda crashy.
+So after day 11 I switched to a Swift CLI project.

 ## 2018